nhsuk/connecting-to-services/README.md

 Use the `test` script for continuous testing during development.

-### Performance testing

-[Artillery](https://artillery.io/docs/#) is available for running performance tests against the application.
-There are 2 commands:

-* `artillery-fire` - runs the tests.
-The application must be running on port `3000`.
-* `artillery-report` - generates a report based on the data saved in `reports/`.
-Running the test again will overwrite existing reports.

 ## Test environments

 As the application is being developed, every Pull Request has its own test